 JoJo Maman Bebe Kingston store

 The Kingston branch in Surrey is my nearest JoJo Maman Bebe and happens to be the flagship store.
-It recently closed for a refurb.
-However, it re-opened today.
+It recently closed for a refurb, and re-opened today.
 There were lucky dip discount cards for money off all purchases (10%, 20% or 50%) and an appearance from JoJo’s mascot Eloise – aka a restored HY Citroen van.
 The latter was a highlight for the girls as it was very cute inside and they got helium balloons that walked.
 However, I didn’t see any sign of the ‘fantastic freebies’ that had been mentioned in their event promotion.

 JoJo Maman Bebe mascot